Relationship Values: Your Needs and Her Needs

 Good morning my friend;

-I thank you so much for your sound and timely advice about a subject that has been dear to my heart every since I was fourteen years old.
-I am almost certain that the lost of HEAT in my marital relationship is cause by a lack of intelligent communication on our individual parts.
 As a highly educated and sexually liberated woman, you already know the ambivalence of conflicting desires will definitely interfere with the free flow of healthy sexual vibrations.
 I have been aware of this for a very long time.
 Finally, I will take and use or practice what you have practiced and, are teaching.
 I am also very much aware of the importance of passion and sexual expression in a relationship.
 I have always known that the absence of juicy sex in a relationship will result in small and petty situations being blown out of proportions.
-I will take the time, today, to absorb more of your invaluable information about the sensual side of my life. — TS
+I will take the time, today, to absorb more of your invaluable information about the sensual side of my life. ― TS

 Susan Bratton